Avirals2611/METACRAFTER-TOKEN/README.md

 Metacrafters assessment of Eth-Proof course

 ## Description
-This is the assessment of a course called Eth-Proof provided to us by Metacrafters which is a multichain learn and earn platform.
-In this course, we learned about different blockchain concepts and started our journey in field of blockchain by laying the foundation in solidity.
+The evaluation is of Eth-Proof course offered by Metacrafters, a multi-chain learn and earn platform.
+Throughout this course, we have studied various blockchain concepts and began our exploration of the blockchain industry by establishing a base in solidity.

 ## Getting Started
 ### Installing
-      * Open remix.ethereum.org (a online code editor for solidity by ethereum)
+      * Access remix.ethereum.org,
-      * Open EthProof.sol given in this repository.
+      * Access the website remix.ethereum.org, which is an internet-based code editor specifically for writing solidity code for Ethereum.
-      * Copy the code
+      * Duplicate the code.
-      * Now, set up is complete and you are good to go.
+      * Now that the setup is finished, you can proceed.

 ### Executing Program
-      After set up
+Following installation.
-      * Compile the program by using solidity compiler given in the sidebar (or you can use CTRL + S).
+*Use the solidity compiler provided on the sidebar or press CTRL + S to compile the program.
-      * In the sidebar, if you get green check mark, this means your program executed successfully.
+*If you see a green check mark in the sidebar, it indicates that your program ran without any errors.
-      * Deploy the program
+*Implement or launch the program
-      * Run and execute all the function/method which is present in the contract
+*Execute all the functions/methods within the contract by running them.
 ## Help
-      * You can use CTRL + S to compile
+      * CTRL + S can be utilized for compiling.

 ## Authors
 Aviral Singh

 ## License
-This project is licensed under the Alok Raturi License.
+This project is under the licensing of Aviral Singh.